v-srimathi/automatic-dark-activated-led-lighting/Readme4.md

 Mining sites operate through both day and night, and their work areas, walkways and haul roads need adequate lighting at all times.
 Manual switching of lights is unreliable.
 Lights left on in daylight waste energy, and lights not switched on after dark endanger workers.
 Poor visibility can cause falls and can leave roads blocked by unseen obstacles, so reliable lighting is necessary for worker safety and smooth movement.
 A lighting system that responds to the surrounding light level without human intervention is therefore required.

  3\.
 SOLUTION
 An automatic light-sensing circuit is proposed.
 A light-dependent resistor (LDR) senses the ambient light, and an NPN transistor switches an LED accordingly.
 The LED turns \*\*on at night\*\* when the light level is low and \*\*off during the day\*\* when it is high.
-Team Link Force demonstrated the solution on a cardboard mine model (Figures 3.4 and 3.5).
+Team Link Force demonstrated the solution on a cardboard mine model (Figures 3.4).

  4\.
 OBJECTIVE
 To design an automatic light-sensing circuit that switches an LED on in darkness and off in daylight, as a lighting solution for mine sites, to verify its operation in simulation, and to demonstrate it on a hardware model.